Piracy Act 1721

 The Piracy Act 1721 (8 Geo.
 1. c.
 24) was an act of the Parliament of Great Britain.

 The long title and preamble of the act were:

 An Act for the more effectual suppressing of Piracy.

 Whereas the number of persons committing piracies, felonies, and robberies upon the seas is of late very much increased, and notwithstanding the laws already made and now in being, many idle and profligate persons have turned pirates, and betaken themselves to that wicked course of life, whereby the trade and navigation into remote parts will greatly suffer unless some further provision be speedily made for bringing such persons and all others who shall be any ways aiding and assisting, or in confederacy with them, to condign punishment:

 Subsequent developments

 The act was made perpetual by section 7 of the Unlawful Games Act 1728 (2 Geo.
 2. c.
 28).

 Parts of the act were superseded by the Piracy Act 1837 (7 Will.
 4 & 1 Vict. c.
 88).

+In section 1, the words from " and he " to " suppressing of piracy ", and section 3 of the act, were repealed by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

-The remaining parts of the act were repealed on 5 November 1993 by the Statute Law (Repeals) Act 1993.
+The whole act was repealed by section 1(1) of, and group 2 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.